- May 20, 2013

 What if they quit after 5 months?
 What if you have to fire them after 3 months?

 This is a big risk.
 It seems even bigger if it’s happened to you before.
-The fear of dealing with a bad hire can stop you from hiring even when you should be.
+The fear of dealing with a bad hire can stop you from hiring even when you need to.

 You can mitigate the hiring risks in a number of ways:

 1) Invest sufficient time in the selection process.
-Involve other employee in the selection process – they will be involved in training and working with the new person – if they helped pick them, they will naturally be more open to working with them.
+Involve other employees in the selection process – they will be involved in training and working with the new person – if they helped choose them, they will naturally be more open to working with them.